WebSpellChecker/wproofreader-plugin-wordpress/README.md

 Here are a few highlights of how the plugin can be useful for your websites:

 ### Multilingual
 The Pro version proofreads in 15 languages, plus spell checking in Finnish and Norwegian Bokmal.
-You can also extend the spell checking with any of 150+ additional languages.
+You can also extend the spell checking with any of 150+ additional languages and the specialized dictionaries such as [medical] (https://webspellchecker.com/additional-dictionaries/#medical-dictionary) or [legal](https://webspellchecker.com/additional-dictionaries/#legal-dictionary).

 6 languages are spell checked in the Free version.